arwa-essam/Tast3.io/README.md

          << foo(z);
     return 0;
 }

                                                                                " &"

 The unary address-of operator (&) returns the address of (that is, a pointer to) its operand.
 The operand of the address-of operator can be a function designator.
 Or, it can be an lvalue that refers to an object that's not a bit field.

 The address-of operator can only be applied to certain lvalue expressions: either to variables of fundamental, structure, class, or union types, or to subscripted array references.
 In these expressions, a constant expression (one that doesn't include the address-of operator) can be added to or subtracted from the address-of expression.

 When applied to functions or lvalues, the result of the expression is a pointer type (an rvalue) derived from the type of the operand.
 For example, if the operand is of type char, the result of the expression is of type pointer to char.
 The address-of operator, applied to const or volatile objects, evaluates to const type * or volatile type *, where type is the type of the original object.

+Example:

-Example: Address of a reference type
+Address of a reference type
 Applying the address-of operator to a reference type gives the same result as applying the operator to the object to which the reference is bound.
-For example:

 >#include <iostream>
 using namespace std;
 int main() {